ag-sanjjeev/app-dummy-placeholder-image-generator-js/README.md

 # Dummy Image Generator

-This is a JavaScript based dummy/placeholder image generator application that runs on web browser.
+This is a JavaScript based dummy placeholder image generator application that runs on web browser.

 ## &#9873; Purpose
 This repository contains JavaScript project that can be used to generate sample image on your web browser.